-Caitlin Casar is a fourth-year PhD candidate interested in deep subsurface microbial ecology and its applications to astrobiology.
+Caitlin Casar is a fifth-year PhD candidate interested in deep subsurface microbial ecology and its applications to astrobiology.
 She is currently exploring microbial life living in fracture fluids as deep as 4,850 feet at the Deep Mine Microbial Observatory (DeMMO) at the Sanford Underground Research Facility in Lead, South Dakota.
 This NESSF funded project focuses on characterization of mineral-hosted biofilm communities through field and laboratory-based cultivation experiments.
 In her spare time she enjoys coding, graphic design, and entertaining her two cats (Creme Fraiche and Neko).